elazarl/elazarl.github.io/osvloader.md

 bookkeeping to make:

-Set GDT to flat segments for 64 and 32 bits, initialize segment registers to this flat segment and start using the new GDT.
+Set GDT to flat segments for 64 and 32 bits, initialize segment registers to this flat segment and start using the new GDT:

 ```
 gdt = . - 8